ejames9/gulp-keylistener/README.md

 })
 ```
 **-NOTE** The listener does not listen system-wide.
 At this time, it only works
 within the context of the terminal.
+It can't, for example, 'hear' a keypress in the
+terminal made while working in a text-editor.

 The `gulp.keys()` function takes a callback as it's only argument, and it
 takes 2 arguments -- `ch` (for character) and `key`. `ch` will give you access